camunda/camunda-docs/docs/guides/software-development-lifecycle/integrate-web-modeler-in-ci-cd.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+import VisualDiffImg from './img/visual-diff.png';

 <span class="badge badge--intermediate">Intermediate</span>
 <span class="badge badge--medium">Time estimate: 1 hour</span>

 Web Modeler is a powerful tool for developing and deploying processes and process applications.
 Web Modeler allows for easy one-click deployment to a cluster.
-While this is helpful in development environments, teams often have integration and deployment pipelines in place to automate deployment to production.
+While this is helpful in development environments, teams often have continuous integration and continuous deployment (CI/CD) pipelines in place to automate deployment to production.
 Thanks to the [Web Modeler API](/apis-tool/web-modeler-api), it is easy to integrate Web Modeler into such pipelines and align it with your team's practices and your organization's process governance.

+Continuous integration and deployment have become essential practices to ensure that software is developed, tested, and delivered rapidly and reliably.
+These practices automate the process of building, testing, and deploying changes, resulting in shorter development cycles, improved collaboration, and higher quality releases.

+Integrating Web Modeler into your CI/CD pipelines can greatly enhance your process application development and deployment workflows.
+You can automate the deployment of process applications, ensuring that changes are quickly and accurately reflected in your production environment.
+This enables you and your teams to respond rapidly to changing business requirements, setting you up for a flexible and adaptable process orchestration approach.

 ## Prerequisites